Luffy-HJ/vlsi-lab/step2-combinational/arithmetic_logic_unit_4bit/alu_4bit.md

-# 🔘 OR Gate Lab
+# 🔘 4-bit ALU Lab

-This lab demonstrates how to implement a simple 2-input OR gate in Verilog, test it using a testbench, and observe the waveform using GTKWave.
+This lab implements a 4-bit ALU in Verilog that supports multiple arithmetic and logical operations based on an opcode.
+It also includes a testbench to verify its functionality.

 ---